jdeeke/jdeeke.github.io/README.md

 remaining to dos:
 - resize/reshape headshot
 - check for any other css updates (or color update for link/make bold)
-- upload teaching statement
+- upload teaching statement (beginning of teaching section)
-- pick and upload any teaching materials
+- pick and upload any teaching materials (link at end of teaching section)
-- add any other helpful links to my UIUC website (CV, Personal Webpage)
-- add any other helpful links to/from github profile